With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Bitterroot Valley Educ Cooperative is a mental health treatment center in Stevensville, MT, located at 300 Park Street, 59870 zip code area.
 Bitterroot Valley Educ Cooperative provides outpatient treatment.
-Bitterroot Valley Educ Cooperative offers trauma therapy, group therapy and cognitive behavioral therapy to children / adolescents.
+Bitterroot Valley Educ Cooperative offers activity therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
 Bitterroot Valley Educ Cooperative also supports children/adolescents with serious emotional disturbance.
 Additional services at Bitterroot Valley Educ Cooperative consist of suicide prevention services and family psychoeducation.

 Learn MoreWestern Montana Mental Health Center is a mental health clinic in Hamilton, Montana, located at 209 North 10th Street, Suite A, 59840.
-Western Montana Mental Health Center offers outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Western Montana Mental Health Center provides activity therapy, psychotropic medication and trauma therapy to seniors 65 or older, adults and young adults.
-Western Montana Mental Health Center also supports veterans, LGBT and people with serious mental illness.
-Some other services provided by Western Montana Mental Health Center include chronic disease/illness management, suicide prevention services and supported employment.
+Western Montana Mental Health Center offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Western Montana Mental Health Center provides couples/family therapy, behavior modification and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Western Montana Mental Health Center also supports people with trauma, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Some other services provided by Western Montana Mental Health Center include case management, mentoring/peer support/consumer-run services and housing services.

 Learn MoreRiverfront Mental Health Center West House is a mental health facility in Hamilton, MT, located at 1404 Westwood Drive, in the 59840 zip code.
 Riverfront Mental Health Center West House provides telemedicine/telehealth and residential treatment.
-Riverfront Mental Health Center West House provides group therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
-Riverfront Mental Health Center West House also supports seniors or older adults and people with serious mental illness.
-Some other services available at Riverfront Mental Health Center West House include suicide prevention services and case management.
+Riverfront Mental Health Center West House provides group therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
+Riverfront Mental Health Center West House also supports people with serious mental illness and seniors or older adults.
+Some other services available at Riverfront Mental Health Center West House include case management and suicide prevention services.

 Learn MoreWestern Montana Mental Health Center Dakota Place is a mental health treatment clinic in Missoula, Montana, located at 1273 Dakota Street, in the 59801 zip code.
 Western Montana Mental Health Center Dakota Place provides residential treatment.
-Western Montana Mental Health Center Dakota Place provides psychotropic medication, activity therapy and group therapy to young adults, adults and seniors 65 or older.
+Western Montana Mental Health Center Dakota Place provides psychotropic medication, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
 Western Montana Mental Health Center Dakota Place also supports people with serious mental illness.
 Additional services provided by Western Montana Mental Health Center Dakota Place consist of psychosocial rehabilitation services and suicide prevention services.

 Learn MoreWestern Montana Mental Health Center Child And Family Services Network is a mental health treatment center in Missoula, Montana, located at 1305 Wyoming Street, part of the 59801 zip code.
 Western Montana Mental Health Center Child And Family Services Network provides telemedicine/telehealth and outpatient treatment.
-Western Montana Mental Health Center Child And Family Services Network also offers dialectical behavior therapy, activity therapy and individual psychotherapy to children / adolescents.
+Western Montana Mental Health Center Child And Family Services Network also offers dialectical behavior therapy, group therapy and cognitive behavioral therapy to children / adolescents.
 Western Montana Mental Health Center Child And Family Services Network supports children/adolescents with serious emotional disturbance.
-Western Montana Mental Health Center Child And Family Services Network also provides suicide prevention services, mentoring/peer support/consumer-run services and education services.
+Western Montana Mental Health Center Child And Family Services Network also provides psychosocial rehabilitation services, family psychoeducation and education services.

 Learn MoreProvidence Saint Patrick Hospital is a mental health center in Missoula, Montana, located at 902 North Orange Street, 59802 zip code.
-Providence Saint Patrick Hospital provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Providence Saint Patrick Hospital offers couples/family therapy, electroconvulsive therapy and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
-Providence Saint Patrick Hospital also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with serious mental illness.
-More services available at Providence Saint Patrick Hospital include chronic disease/illness management, family psychoeducation and suicide prevention services.
+Providence Saint Patrick Hospital provides hospital inpatient treatment, outpatient treatment and telemedicine/telehealth.
+Providence Saint Patrick Hospital offers cognitive behavioral therapy, behavior modification and trauma therapy to children / adolescents, young adults and seniors 65 or older.
+Providence Saint Patrick Hospital also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with serious mental illness.
+More services available at Providence Saint Patrick Hospital include education services, illness management and recovery and integrated primary care services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.